-The Company's common shares were officially listed and first traded at the Philippine Stock Exchange on 27 November 2013.
+The Company's common shares were officially listed and first traded at the Philippine Stock Exchange on November 27, 2013.
+The share prices as of close of business day June 24, 2022 was Php 18.50.

 The price performance of the shares for each quarter has been follows: